ausevo/ausevo.github.io/conference.md

 The meeting will be held on campus at the University of New South Wales from the
 **25th to the 27th of November, 2019**.

+Applications for Student and Early Career Awards are [NOW OPEN!](http://ausevo.com/prizes/)

 Registration and Abstract submisson will open **June 17th 2019**,
 submission of Abstracts will **close August 12 2019**